-F-gas revision may need “balance” on heat pumps
+F-gas revision may need “balance” on heat pumps8th November 2022

 EUROPE: The EU environmental committee rapporteur has urged industry to move to natural alternative refrigerants as quickly as possible but recognises that a “balance” may be required on heat pumps.

 Addressing this morning’s Environment, Public Health and Food Safety (ENVI) committee meeting in Brussels, rapporteur Bas Eickhout said that industry had been too conservative in the past when faced with stricter phase downs but had proven that it could move faster when legislation dictated.

 He admitted that they needed to find the right balance between the move to natural alternatives and the need for the increased take up of heat pumps.

 Eickhout’s recent draft response to the European Commission’s F-gas proposal document called for even stricter controls, including an outright ban on HFC and HFO refrigerants in most common uses and an even steeper phase down.

 Industry has previously warned that the current F-gas revision proposals present an unrealistic timeline for phase out, risk equipment safety and efficiency, seriously impact the necessary accelerated heat pump roll out and jeopardise the EU’s REPowerEU objectives.